 Pizza Lettuce Wraps

-Ditch the hassle of baking a crust, and instead opt for Bibb lettuce leaves to hold all your favorite pizza toppings.
+Ditch the hassle of baking a crust and instead opt for Bibb lettuce leaves to hold all your favorite pizza toppings.
 Fresh cherry tomatoes make a great replacement for sauce, and you can go ahead and pile on pepperoni, cannellini beans, and mozzarella cheese, too.
-This easy no-cook dinner recipe is faster than takeout and a lot less work than kneading your own dough.
+This easy no-cook dinner idea is faster than takeout and a lot less work than kneading your own dough.

 Peach and Blackberry Slaw

-This fresh fruit slaw is peachy keen for any party.
-Start this no-cook side dish with a head of green cabbage, then add fresh summer fruits like white and yellow peaches and blackberries.
-Crumbles of blue cheese are optional, but, if you ask us, every salad recipe needs just a little bit of creaminess.
+This fresh fruit slaw is peachy keen to accompany any summer entrée.
+Crispy shredded green cabbage acts as the base of the easy no-cook recipe, and fresh summer fruits like white and yellow peaches and blackberries sweeten the deal.
+Crumbles of blue cheese are optional, but if you ask us, every salad recipe needs at least a bit of creamy, tangy goodness.

 Shrimp and Pineapple Lettuce Cups